pintub/dataStructure-algo/DP.md

   Time complexity = #Table-Cells * #Each-Cell-Time-Complexity </br>
   Space complexity = #Table-Cells * #Each-Cell-Storage

+###### DP on Trees
+- Recursion is of 2 types
+  - 1st type: Think parent node as a function of result returned by child node.
+Assume child node returns something.
+  - 2nd type: While going from root to leaf, calculate result cumulatively.
+At left, result will be fully formed.
+  - 3rd type : Piggy-backing 1st type, the actual answer is not return value.
+Actual answer can be global variable or a mutable object passed to recursion tree.
+If this piggyback answer is String(immutable) or primitive, Use a warapper calss with that string/primitive variable.
+[Example](https://www.geeksforgeeks.org/diameter-of-a-binary-tree-in-on-a-new-method/)
+- DP uses 1st type, as function always returns a value => returned value helps in parent's result
+- `Note` No memo object used here, Then why called DP.
+Because child's returned value helps in parent's result
+- DP choices in Tree -> Left or Right node
+-
 ##### Problems using both Memorization & Tabulation

 ###### :rocket: Fibonacci